GPurgatorio/Master-Computer-Science-ICT/README.md

 - Provides cost efficiency: enables to effectively use the existing infrastructure and low-cost commodity hardware to lower CAPEX
 - Enables to achieve scale-out architecture
 - Provides a central point of access to all management functions
-- Allows to create new innovative services using the underlying resources

 <!---